wilhelm-lab/biowc-core/ReadMe.md

 # Bio web components (Biowc)

 This monorepo contains several plotting components that can easily be integrated in your web tools.
-This can either be done directly in the HTML, or through a JavaScript such as Vue.js.
+This can either be done directly in the HTML, or through a JavaScript framework such as Vue, React, or Angular.

 ## How to add components